Lemming97/Project_2/README.md

 <br><img src="./public/images/Screen3.png" alt="screenshot of new plants" width="350"/>
 <br><img src="./public/images/Screen4.png" alt="screenshot of blog posts" width="350"/>

 ## Link

 <p>To View the Live Site: <a href="https://limitless-cliffs-35704.herokuapp.com/"> Click Here</a></p>

 ## Usage

-To build a gardening database, using Node.js, Inquirer, and MySQL.
+To build a gardening database, using Node.js, and MySQL.